huggingface/hub-docs/docs/hub/collections.md

 ![Collections sort](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/collections/collection-sort.webp)

-### Deleting items from the collection
+### Deleting items from a collection

-To delete an item from a collection, click the trash icon on the right in the when you hover over an item with your mouse (1).
+To delete an item from a collection, click the trash icon in the menu that shows up on the right when you hover over an item (1).
 To delete the whole collection, click delete on the right-hand menu (2) - you'll need to confirm this action.

 ![Collection delete](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/collections/collection-delete.webp)